Intersex rights in Argentina: Physical integrity and bodily autonomy

-In 2013, the UN Special Rapporteur on torture, condemned intersex medical interventions intended to “fix" the sex of children born with atypical sex characteristics, finding that this could lead to "permanent, irreversible infertility and causing severe mental suffering".
+In 2013, the UN Special Rapporteur on torture condemned intersex medical interventions intended to “fix" the sex of children born with atypical sex characteristics, finding that this could lead to "permanent, irreversible infertility and causing severe mental suffering".
 The report stressed the powerlessness of stigmatized groups, and the centrality of informed consent.
 The report called for the repeal of laws permitting irreversible medical interventions, including coercive genital surgeries and gonadectomies.
 Similar calls have been made by the Inter-American Commission on Human Rights.

 In a 2015 paper, the National Institute Against Discrimination, Xenophobia and Racism (INADI) called for recognition of the rights of intersex people to bodily integrity and autonomy in medical decisions.
 INADI called for the deferral of medically unnecessary interventions, and access to health for all intersex people regardless of prior medical treatment.

 In 2017, a joint submission to the UN Committee Against Torture by Justicia Intersex and Zwischengeschlecht identified a lack of legal protection of rights to physical and mental integrity, and to self-determination, and no measure to ensure data collection and monitoring, accountability or redress.
 The report stated that provisions on patient and children's rights were not applied to intersex persons, and relevant institutions were supportive of unnecessary medical interventions, or indifferent to them.
-The report cited a 2010 paper by Bailez and others that suggested early gonadectomies, even in cases of very low cancer risk, stating that these provide a psychological benefit for parents.
+The report cited a 2010 paper by Argentine pediatric surgeon Marcela Bailez and others that suggested early gonadectomies, even in cases of very low cancer risk, stating that these provide a psychological benefit for parents.
 It also reported 2016 guidance by the Argentinian Civil Association for Pediatric Surgery calls for "clitoridectomy for intersex status", and multiple research papers by Hospital Gutierrez reporting poor surgical outcomes, lack of sexual desire in post-surgical patients, anxiety and depression.
 Complications from masculinizing surgeries, medical display, and the use of prenatal treatments are also described.